Python-SIP/sip/doc/using.rst

 objects to C/C++ types.
 Overflowed values are undefined - it cannot be assumed that upper bits are simply discarded.

-SIP v4.19.4 allowed overflow checking to be enabled and disabled by the wrapper author (using :c:func:`sipEnableOverflowChecking()`) or by the application developer (using :py:func:`sip.enableoverflowchecking()`).
+SIP allows overflow checking to be enabled and disabled by the bindings author (using :c:func:`sipEnableOverflowChecking()`) or by the application developer (using :py:func:`sip.enableoverflowchecking()`).

-It is recommended that wrapper authors should always enable overflow checking by default.
+It is recommended that bindings authors should always enable overflow checking by default.